banner_images_1500x600_51.jpg

 Lightning Ridge Fossil Dig

-August 2024
+August 2026

-WEEK 1: Monday 19 to Saturday 24 August 2024
+WEEK 1: Monday 17 to Saturday 22 August 2026

-WEEK 2: Monday 26 to Saturday 31 August 2024 (return participants only)
+WEEK 2: Monday 24 to Saturday 29 August 2026 (return participants only)

 100 million years ago, dinosaurs roamed the lands around a great Australian inland sea.
 Giant sauropods, ferocious theropods and diminutive ornithopods shared this world with everything from crocodiles and turtles to tiny mammals, yabbies and snails.
 Lightning Ridge, once a forested plain near this ancient sea, is famed for dazzling opal and as one of Australia’s most important dinosaur fossil sites.

 Since our first Dig in 2014, Dig participants have discovered important opalised fossils including the world’s first published opalised ankylosaur dinosaur osteoderm (bony skin armour) and tiny bones from baby dinosaurs that died inside their eggs - Australia’s smallest dinosaur babies.
-They’ve also added dozens of shells, teeth, bones and other fossils to the AOC’s incredible collection
+They’ve added dozens of shells, teeth, bones and other fossils to the AOC’s incredible collection.

 Six days packed with discovery

 Our team of fossil experts will take you to special locations seeking new opalised fossils for the Australian Opal Centre’s globally significant collection.
-Your discoveries will contribute to a world-class scientific and cultural resource.
+Your discoveries contribute to a world-class scientific and cultural resource.

 • Learn about opalised fossils and Australia in the Age of Dinosaurs